MeltanoLabs/Meta/README.md

 Unknown: The status of the connector is currently undefined.
 We encourage community members to submit merge requests to update incorrect statuses.

+See the [Connector Development Standards](connector-dev.md) guide for best practices and conventions.

 ## Connector Owners